griptape-ai/griptape-docs/docs/examples/talk-to-a-webpage.md

-This example demonstrates how to vectorize a webpage and setup a Griptape agent with rules and the `KnowledgeBase` tool to use it during conversations.
+This example demonstrates how to vectorize a webpage and setup a Griptape agent with rules and the [VectorStoreClient](../reference/griptape/tools/vector_store_client/tool.md) tool to use it during conversations.

 ```python
 from griptape.engines import VectorQueryEngine